nrfconnect/sdk-nrf/samples/wifi/sr_coex/README.rst

    west build -b nrf7002dk_nrf5340_cpuapp -- -DCONFIG_MPSL_CX=n -Dhci_rpmsg_CONFIG_MPSL_CX=n

-Use this command for Wi-Fi throughput only, Bluetooth LE throughput only, concurrent Wi-Fi and Bluetooth LE throughput with coexistence disabled tests.
+Use this command for Wi-Fi throughput only, Bluetooth LE throughput only, or concurrent Wi-Fi and Bluetooth LE throughput with coexistence disabled tests.

 * Build with coexistence enabled: